Diamorphine is prescribed to treat severe pain.

 - If you have ever had an allergic reaction to a medicine.

-- Diamorphine is given as an injection.
+- Diamorphine is given as an injection into a muscle or into your bloodstream.
 Your nurse or doctor will usually administer it for you.
-It can be given under the surface of your skin, into a muscle, or into your bloodstream.
 You may be given a repeat injection every four hours in order to control your pain.

 Getting the most from your treatment

-- Ask to read the manufacturer's printed information leaflet - this will give you more information about diamorphine and a full list of the side-effects which you may experience from having it.
+- Ask to read the manufacturer's printed information leaflet for the product you (or your child) have been given - this will give you more information about diamorphine and a full list of the side-effects which you may experience from having it.

 - Ask your doctor for advice before drinking alcohol.
 Your doctor may recommend you do not drink alcohol while you are on diamorphine because it increases the chance of side-effects such as feeling dizzy and sleepy.